-The Oldest Operating Train Station in the US
+The Oldest Operating Union Station in the US

 I stopped by on a beautiful Sunday afternoon and found the place empty and rather non-operational.
-It’s been 8 years since the fire, but the strong intent is obviously to get the station up and going again (in some capacity) and it will retain its historic import as the “oldest operating train station in the US.”
+It had been 8 years since the fire, but the strong intent is obviously to get the station up and going again (in some capacity) and it will retain its historic import as the “oldest operating union station in the US.”